Wave-particle duality employing quantum coherence in superposition with non-orthogonal pointers: Leaky quantum double-slit set-up and a complementarity

 The normalized non-orthogonal coherence, \(\widetilde{\mathcal{C}}\), as well as the maximal probability for unambiguous distinguishability, \(\widetilde{\mathcal{D}}\), are individually bounded above by unity.
-However, by Haar uniformly generating \(10^7\) points in the parameter space, we find that their sum can never go beyond 3/2, i.e.,
+However, by Haar uniformly generating \(10^6\) points in the particle-detector parameter space, we find that the sum of $\widetilde{\mathcal{C}}$ and $\widetilde{\mathcal{D}}$, maximized over all these $10^{6}$ points remains at unity, independent of the leakage amount: